Epic-Sounds: A Large-scale Dataset of Actions That Sound: Data collection Pipeline

 Following the initial round of corrections, we focus on the instances where the annotators adjust the initial labels.
 Using the interface shown in Figure~\ref{fig:disagreement_interface}, we ask a different set of annotators to choose between these two annotations for the correct one, also providing them with a `can't tell' or `neither' option, where they can provide an additional third annotation.
 All label corrections are manually reviewed before adopted.
 We use an interface particularly to check non-trivial conflicting labels, shown in Figure~\ref{fig:non_trivial_interface}.

 For the training set, we utilise the overlaps between audio segments and visual segments to select the samples for reviewing.
 We deem the use of the visual labels acceptable for error correction, as the annotation process is complete.
 Thus, utilising the visual labels for post-processing no longer compromises the issues stated in Figure~\ref{fig:teaser}.
 We review all audio classes for which there exists a {\emph{mapping}} to visual classes in EPIC-KITCHENS-100.
 We identify two types of mapping, trivial; the audio class itself already exists as a visual class e.g.\ `scrub', and relational; the audio class does not exist as a visual class itself but can be semantically mapped to one or more of the visual classes, such as the audio class `click' relating to the verb `turn on / off' or the noun `light switch'.

+We manually review all cases where an audio annotation overlaps with a \emph{different} visual action -- e.g.\ a `scrub' audio class with one overlapping visual annotation of the class `open / close'.
+We use this additional filtering to correct the audio classes.

-We consider all annotations \emph{not} labelled as the audio class of interest, but which overlap with action clips containing its visual mappings.
-We then manually assess each overlapping annotation, through listening to the audio and determining the label's correctness.
-We run this error checking cycle multiple times to ensure all incorrectly classified instances are accounted for.
+We run this error-checking cycle multiple times to ensure that all incorrectly classified instances are accounted for.

 \textbf{Non-categorised audio events.} As a result of post-processing, there are audio events that we recognise a sound exists but no semantic label could be given.
 These are samples we either could not assign class labels through the various correction stages, or collision sounds for which they could not be visually verified.
 We release the free-form descriptions and temporal boundaries of these 39,187 samples as \textit{non-categorised}.